Environmental impact of the Russian occupation of Crimea: History

-In January 2015, the Council of Ministers of the Republic of Kazakhstan clarified the list of reserves transferred to the Reskomlis.
+In January 2015, the Council of Ministers of the Republic of Crimea clarified the list of reserves transferred to the Reskomlis.
 They were Opuk, Kazantip, Yalta and Karadag reserves - as budgetary institutions, and NPP "Tarkhankut".
-The Cape Martian Nature Reserve has not yet determined the status of the self-proclaimed Republic of Kazakhstan.
+The Cape Martian Nature Reserve has not yet determined the status of the self-proclaimed Republic of Crimea.
 In turn, Reskomlis declared part of the NPF, regardless of the category - "recreational facilities" and set a differentiated fee for entry into their territory.
 Paid tourism in reserves and sanctuaries is actively promoted by the Crimean media.
 The cost of entry into the reserve is estimated at 60 to 100 Russian rubles for adults and up to 60 - for children; setting up a tent - 100 rubles, bus fare - 150 rubles, car - 70 rubles.
 In the Yalta Reserve, which can not be visited at all - in different parts of the cost of visiting notable sites - from 50 to 100 rubles.
 In the Karadag Reserve services range from 50 to 450 rubles .; in Opuk - 200, Kazantip - 150 rubles.

 The introduction of paid services in the reserves proved to be an attempt to convert them to self-sufficiency.
 However, there were no vacationers in the annexed Crimea as such, so the reserves could not make a profit, but could not even provide for themselves.
-Given the general economic crisis, in July 2015 the Ministry of Ecology of the Republic of Kazakhstan resumed negotiations with the Ministry of Environment of the Russian Federation on the transfer of reserves to federal subordination with appropriate funding from their administrations directly from Moscow.
+Given the general economic crisis, in July 2015 the Ministry of Ecology of the Republic of Crimea resumed negotiations with the Ministry of Environment of the Russian Federation on the transfer of reserves to federal subordination with appropriate funding from their administrations directly from Moscow.

 However, today there are reasons to fear that the protected areas of Crimea may expect much more radical reforms.
 It is known that in 2015, the Open Joint-Stock Company Giprogor Russian Institute of Urban and Investment Development developed the Scheme of Spatial Planning of the Republic of Crimea.
 A similar document was developed for all other subjects of Russia.
 This document is today the only confirmation of many alarming rumors about the possible abolition of the Crimean protected areas and the possible deployment of Russian military bases on their territory.
 In the "Scheme of Spatial Planning серед" among the problems of nature reserves is the presence of natural aqua complexes - part of the marine waters of Crimea, which in the Ukrainian legislative field are classified as natural monuments of local importance.
 In Russian law, all marine waters are areas of federal subordination, which requires a change of category or subordination of these objects.
 The text of the document twice contains the sentence "Based on the interests of the Russian Federation in the field of defense and security, the boundaries of protected areas can be adjusted," and one of these remarks relates to coastal and aquatic complexes.
 Thus, the object of special attention of the document is the protected status of coastal areas with adjacent waters, where the location of military facilities is strategic.